La Cérémonie: Plot

-Once in the small village, Sophie meets Jeanne (Isabelle Huppert), the postmistress, who occasionally works in a charity and reads a lot.
-However, Jeanne proves to be a bad influence on the maid since she is jealous and aggressive towards a lot of people, including the Lelièvres, whose mail she vandalises.
-She also has a violent history: she was charged with the murder of her four-year-old daughter, but she was later acquitted.
-The two friends meet regularly either for a charity project (that they end up ruining) or for a film; television being Sophie's main pastime.
-Sophie is treated rather nicely at the Lelièvres, who mean well towards her, but their patronizing attitude and the affection they have for each other create a feeling of jealousy and frustration both in Sophie and in Jeanne.
-This frustration reaches its climax when Georges fires Sophie for attempting to blackmail Melinda, who found out about her illiteracy.
-It is what triggers the climax of the film, which sees Sophie and Jeanne seize Georges’ shotguns and murder the family who were watching an opera on television.
+Once in the small village, Sophie meets Jeanne (Isabelle Huppert), the postmistress, who occasionally works in a charity and usually comments she enjoys reading.
+With time, Jeanne influences the protagonist, since she critics and behaves aggressively towards people, specially the Lelièvres, whose mail sometimes she vandalises.
+She also has a violent history: she was the prime suspect with the murder of her four-year-old daughter, but she was later acquitted.
+The two friends meet regularly either for a charity collects -where Jeanne also proves to be critical and not settling for accepting "garbage" just because is charity- or for a film; television being Sophie's main pastime.
+Sophie is treated rather nicely at the Lelièvres, but their patronizing attitude, and their excessive lifestyle creates a feeling of bitterness and frustration both in Sophie and in Jeanne.
+This reaches its climax when Georges fires Sophie for attempting to blackmail Melinda, who accidentally found out about her illiteracy.
+On what seems like a revenge, Sophie and Jeanne seize Georges's shotguns and murder the family while they were watching an opera concert.

 Jeanne leaves the crime scene and is killed in a car accident by the priest who had fired her from the charity she worked for.
 Sophie, for her part, walks away from the house after having wiped their fingerprints off the guns, making her way through the police squads at the accident.
 The end credits begin with the music of the opera that is being played back by a policeman on Melinda's tape-recorder, which Jeanne stole and put in her car.
-At the end of the credits, the gunshots can be heard on the tape and then the voices of Jeanne and Sophie, constituting evidence against them.
+At the end of the credits, the gunshots can be heard on the tape and then the voices of Jeanne and Sophie, ironically, constituting evidence against them.
 Chabrol presents an ambiguous view of culture and class conflict in this film, which he jokingly called "the last Marxist film."

+Production

+Principal photography began on 12 January 1995 and completed on 4 March 1995.

 Reviews

 Rotten Tomatoes reports 93% approval for La Cérémonie, with 26 of 28 reviews positive.
 On 17 April 2012, Roger Ebert added La Cérémonie to his list of "Great Movies".

 The Guardian included La Cérémonie at #16 in its "25 Best Crime Films of All Time".

-Craig Williams on the BFI website calls it "perhaps Chabrol’s greatest achievement", and "the consummate example of Chabrol’s genius – a ruthlessly exacting vision of class indebted to both the pulp aesthetic... and French literary tradition."
+Craig Williams on the BFI website calls it "perhaps Chabrol's greatest achievement", and "the consummate example of Chabrol's genius – a ruthlessly exacting vision of class indebted to both the pulp aesthetic... and French literary tradition."

-The Criterion Collection called La Cérémonie "a must-see late-career triumph [...] [that] exemplifies the New Wave auteur’s mastery of suspense and twisted psychodrama."
+The Criterion Collection called La Cérémonie "a must-see late-career triumph [...] [that] exemplifies the New Wave auteur's mastery of suspense and twisted psychodrama."
 The film is available on the Criterion Channel for streaming.